aruizdealarcon/ipetikzmod/README.md

 Before installing it, make sure you have xsel or xclip installed.

-Download tikzmod.lua from this repository.
+Download _tikzmod.lua_ from this repository.

 In your file explorer, go to the path **~/.ipe/ipelets/**

-Create the folder _ipelets: if it does not exist.
+Create the folder _ipelets_ if it does not exist.

 Copy the .lua file you just downloaded into that folder.